stankovictab/upscaler/README.md

 # upscaler
 Batch upscaling and compression script.

-Upscaler is `realesrgan-ncnn-vulkan-v0.2.0-ubuntu`, you can get it from [here](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan].)
+Upscaler is `realesrgan-ncnn-vulkan-v0.2.0-ubuntu`, you can get it from [here](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan].).

 ## TODO List

-- [ ] Make it able to run from any directory.
-An alias could solve this, but then I'd need to change the upscale.sh call in here aswell.
-Maybe put it in /usr/bin?
+- [x] Make upscale.sh runnable from anywhere.
+An alias can solve this?
+- [x] The upscaler call in the script needs to then run from anywhere.
 - [x] Fix not being able to run if a folder has spaces in it.
 So escape whitespace and other characters?
 Maybe try and find a way to convert imported paths to absolute ones.
 This should fix spaces in file names aswell.
+- [ ] If you just say upscale 1, it'll create a folder 1 and an Upscaled folder in it.
+Make a check to see if "1" actually exists, if it doesn't, don't do anything.
-- [ ] See if the / at the end if passing a folder needs to be removed in order to not get the // thing.
+- [ ] See if the / at the end if passing a folder needs to be removed in order to not get the // thing in echos.
+Seems like it doesn't impact functionality.
 - [ ] Make a new flag `--avif` to force AV1 compression, as sometimes it works for ~80MB files.
 Very weird.
 Say it's experimental.
 - [ ] Make the script executable from qimgv.
 - [ ] Add file size compare up to 24MB to do AVIF or WEBP.